microsoft/bond/README.md

 Additionally, you need the [Haskell Tool Stack](https://docs.haskellstack.org/en/stable/README/).
-If your distro isn't shipping a new enough version of it, you may encounter some non-obvious build failures, so we recommend installing the latest Stack outside of package
+If your distro isn't shipping a new enough version of it, you may encounter some non-obvious build failures, so we recommend installing the latest Stack outside of the package
 management:

 ```bash